 Mix and match small and large sizes and complementary patterns in the same colour story to create a focal point for your room and a more homely and welcoming look.
 Large and small arrangements of cushions show off the length on your sofa and highlight your sofa as the centre point of your living space.
 Here we have used a combination of two patterned and one solid colour cushions.
 As our base we have used the Blue Bayou Ikat Stripe Cushion (50cm) and layered this in front with the Blue Bayou Ikat Cushion (45cm).
 Finally we have finished off the arrangement by adding a rectangular Blue Bayou Accent Cushion (30x50cm) in the centre.

 Combine textures, layer colours and mix solids with patterns that co-ordinate.
 Don’t go crazy with too many patterns and colours or the effect will likely overwhelm!
-So keeping the cushion arrangement classic and simple, we have used two Blue Bayou Accent Cushions (50cm) combined with two complementary patterned cushions; the Blue Bayou Ikat Stripe Cushion (50cm) and the Blue Bayou Ikat Cushion (45cm) from the Cushion Bazaar Collection, finishing with the rectangular Blue Bayou Accent Cushion (30x50cm) in the centre.
+So keeping the cushion arrangement classic and simple, on this 3 seater sofa we have used: two Blue Bayou Accent Cushions (50cm) combined with two complementary patterned cushions; the Blue Bayou Ikat Stripe Cushion (50cm) and the Blue Bayou Ikat Cushion (45cm) from the Cushion Bazaar Collection, finishing with the rectangular Blue Bayou Accent Cushion (30x50cm) in the centre.

 Your choice of cushion insert will determine the overall look and feel of your cushion, so this needs to be carefully considered.
 A cushion insert gives your cushion its structure and will determine how plump and cozy your cushion will be.
 There are two main types of cushions inserts to choose from; Polyester or Duck Feather and Down.
 Let’s take a look at both these options.